Wadham College Boat Club

-Wadham College Boat Club (WCBC) is the rowing club of Wadham College, Oxford in Oxford, United Kingdom.
+Wadham College Boat Club (WCBC) is the rowing club of Wadham College, Oxford in Oxford, England.
 The club is composed of students and staff from Wadham College and the adjacent Harris Manchester College.
 The club was founded in about 1837 and has since been successful both within Oxford college rowing and in external competitions such as Henley Royal Regatta.

 The boat club is based in its boathouse on the Isis, shared with St Anne's College Boat Club and St Hugh's College Boat Club.
 Training also takes place in Godstow from St Edward's School's boathouse.

 History

 The earliest surviving record of the boat club's existence are accounts for 1837, although evidence suggests it was founded during the early 1830s.
 Wadham competed in the first Grand Challenge Cup in 1839, losing to Trinity College, Cambridge.
 In 1849, Wadham competed against Trinity and Oriel College, Oxford in the Ladies' Challenge Plate and the Grand Challenge Cup.
 Wadham won both races with Trinity coming in second.
 It is said this victory led to Wadham's right to use Cambridge's blue-green for first VIII colours instead of its traditional light blue, although this is debated.

 Wadham began boating from a hired barge near the mouth of the Cherwell in 1886, and permanently purchased a barge in 1897.
 It was sold in 1973, and the current boathouse was built in 1989.

 Women were first admitted to the college in 1974, and the first women's crew was formed in 1975.
 After successful performances within Oxford and externally that year, the crew proceeded to win Head of the River in the first ever women's Summer VIIIs in 1976.
 The current women's third VIII is named the Spirit of '76 in honour of this event.